 Graduate employability statistics are similarly economically slanted, detached as they are from their socio-economic context.
 In South Africa, for instance, the high student unemployment rate is more indicative of the country’s economic predicament than any shortcomings in its institutions of higher education.
-Prior to the covid-19 pandemic, unemployment was approximately 40%, but now it is far higher.
+Prior to the Covid-19 pandemic, unemployment was approximately 40%, but now it is far higher.
 Graduates, from prestigious and cash-strapped institutions alike, battle to find employment.
-However, graduates from universities in low-income areas struggle particularly hard (see Sikhakhane, 2016, p.11; Chang, 2010, p.184; Elliott and Atkinson, 2007, pp.78-9; Giroux, 2007, pp.109-10;).
+However, graduates from universities in low-income areas struggle particularly hard (see Sikhakhane, 2016, p.11; Chang, 2010, p.184; Elliott and Atkinson, 2007, pp.78–9; Giroux, 2007, pp.109–10).

 Attempts to measure student satisfaction are comparably flawed, especially since various stratagems are often employed to buy the good opinion of students.
 Universities worldwide see their students as customers being sold the university product (see Ritzer, 1996).
 Those able to offer their students the best recreational opportunities and facilities, congenial and comfortable living conditions and easy access to elaborate, expensive technological resources score highly in terms of measured student satisfaction.